-Most of Maryland's statewide and regional freight planning activities are coordinated through the Maryland Department of Transportation (MDOT) Office of Freight and Multimodalism (OFM).
+Most of Maryland's statewide and regional freight planning activities are coordinated through the Maryland

+Department of Transportation (MDOT) Office of Freight and Multimodalism (OFM).
 Representatives from MDOT and the Maryland State Highway Administration (SHA) are regular participants in TPB freight planning and coordinating activities.
 MDOT has published several relevant freight planning documents including:

-• Maryland Statewide Freight Plan: (2009) This plan provides a comprehensive overview of Maryland's current and longrange freight system performance and identifies the public and private investments and policies needed to ensure the efficient movement of freight across the state.

-Maryland Statewide Freight Plan
+- Maryland Statewide Freight Plan: (2009) This plan provides a comprehensive overview of Maryland's current and long-range freight system performance and identifies the public and private investments and policies needed to ensure the efficient movement of freight across the state. - Maryland Strategic Goods Movement Plan: (draft) This update to the 2009 Maryland Statewide Freight Plan will examine existing conditions and long range projections, and recommend policy positions and strategies for MDOT and freight stakeholders to advance over the next five years.

-- Maryland Strategic Goods Movement Plan (draft): (2015) This update to the 2009 Maryland Statewide Freight Plan examines existing conditions and long range projections, and recommends policy positions and strategies for MDOT and freight stakeholders to advance over the next five years. - Maryland Freight System Performance Annual Report(s): This periodically updated report identifies freight performance measures for each Modal Administration within MDOT.
+• Maryland Freight System Performance Annual Report(s): This periodically updated report identifies freight performance measures for each Modal Administration within MDOT.